 For each item on the seed list, ERCOT will specify a basis for that item’s inclusion.

-The list will also include outages that previous Outage Coordination studies have indicated could cause significant congestion under certain conditions that were identified in those studies.
-Some of these outages may not have actually caused congestion because the outage was cancelled, rescheduled, rejected, or withdrawn as the result of the Outage Coordination studies.

 There are many different Transmission Elements (breakers, switches, etc.) whose outage may interrupt flow on a particular line, transformer or bus (which, for the purpose of this procedure will be defined as Major Transmission Elements).
 Rather than include each of the Elements that interrupts flow on one of these MTEs, the seed list will only list the MTEs corresponding to the items listed on the sources above.
 This should facilitate the stakeholder discussion of which MTEs should be on the HITE list, rather than trying to use a more-detailed list.
 Once TAC has approved the list, as described below, ERCOT will process the list to identify each Transmission Element associated with interruption of flow on the approved set of MTEs on the HITE list to produce the final Detailed HITE List that will be posted and used for comparing to Outages in order to identify High Impact Outages.

 Stakeholder Input and Review

 By June 1st, ERCOT will provide the seed list of MTE HITEs to the OCWG for stakeholder review and input.
 This seed list will be provided in a format that facilitates clear discussion about individual items on the list.
+ERCOT may make non-substantive corrections to the seed list; for example, removing duplicate MTEs or correcting spelling errors.

 Stakeholders may propose MTEs to be added to or removed from the seed list.
 A private submission process will be conducted initially whereby stakeholders may send proposed additions or removals directly to ERCOT.
 ERCOT and the TDSPs will review these private submissions for reasonableness.
 A revised HITE list will be published by ERCOT based on this review on or before July 20th of each calendar year.
 Stakeholders may then pursue additions or removals via a public submission process to be conducted between July 20th and August 1st of each calendar year.
 Public submissions will be sent by the proposer to the OCWG list serve.
 OCWG should attempt to reach a consensus decision about whether to add or remove each of these elements from the seed list.

 Proposers should provide a detailed explanation of why each proposed element should be added to or removed from the list.
 For example, a stakeholder may propose to remove an element because the element will no longer result in congestion when outaged because a relevant transmission project has been (or will be) completed prior to the timeframe for which the HITE list will be used.
-For another example, a stakeholder may propose to add an element to the list because there is a new generating unit has come online that will cause the outage of the element to result in significant congestion that was not experienced for that outage in the past because the new unit was not injecting into the grid.
+For another example, a stakeholder may propose to add an element to the list because a new generating unit has come online that will cause the outage of the element to result in significant congestion that was not experienced for that outage in the past because the new unit was not injecting into the grid.

 If OCWG consensus is achieved, the OCWG Chair will seek endorsement by ROS and WMS, and approval by TAC, of the resulting list.
 If OCWG cannot reach consensus on all of the proposed additions or subtractions, the Chair of OCWG will seek a decision on the list, and the inclusion of any non-consensus elements, from ROS and WMS.
 The chair of OCWG will then seek approval of the resulting HITE list, and a decision on any elements about whose inclusion ROS and WMS did not agree, from the TAC.